George Patterson, Founder

 Did you know that Indian Runner Ducks usually lay their eggs as they walk?

-Our team of three rarely stay still and helps manage the slug population in the gardens.
-Colonel Orson and his ladies love the pond and marching around the property.
+This family rarely stays still and helps manage the slug population in the gardens.
+Colonel Orson and his family love the pond and marching around the property.
 They are hilarious to watch, and a big staff favourite.
-In late May 2019 the trio produced fuzzy little ducklings.
+In late May 2019 the trio produced several fuzzy little ducklings.